zcorpan/html-parser-book/manuscript/parser.md

 ### Scripts

-When seeing a `script` start tag, the tree builder switches the tokenizer’s state to the *script data state*, and changes the insertion mode to "text" (which is also used for RAWTEXT and RCDATA elements).
+When seeing a `script` start tag, the tree builder switches the tokenizer's state to the *script data state*, and changes the insertion mode to "text" (which is also used for RAWTEXT and RCDATA elements).

 When seeing the `script` end tag, the tree builder executes the script.
 The details of how this works is… complicated.
 See the *document.write()* section under *Scripting*.